MicrosoftEdge/WebView2Samples/SampleApps/WebView2APISample/documentation/Testing-Instructions.md

 8. Click `OK` inside the Confirm Box
 9. Expected: dialog closed
 10. Expected: ExecuteScript Result popup that says `true`
 11. Click OK inside the popup dialog
 12. Expected: dialog closed

+#### Inject Script With Result

+Test that prompts the user for some script to run in the WebView, and get the error reason when the execution fails

+1. Launch the sample app.
+2. Go to `Script -> Inject Script With Result`
+3. Expected: Text Input Dialog that prompts the user for JavaScript code to execute in the current top level document rendered in the WebView
+4. Click `Cancel`
+5. Repeat steps 2-3
+6. Type `"abc"` in the text input box and click `OK`
+7. Expected: ExecuteScriptWithResult Json Result popup that says `"abc"`
+8. Click OK inside the popup dialog
+9. Expected: dialog closed
+10. Expected: ExecuteScriptWithResult String Result popup that says `abc`
+11. Click OK inside the popup dialog
+12. Expected: dialog closed